eclipse-iceoryx/iceoryx/README.md

 Don't get too frighten of the API when strolling through the codebase.
 Think of iceoryx's API as a "plumbing" one ("plumbing" as defined in Git, which means low-level).
 We're not using the "plumbing" API ourselves, but instead a typed API.
-Examples for a "porcelain" API would be are listed in the next section.
+An example for a "porcelain" API would be [ROS2](https://www.ros.org/).
+Others are listed in the next section.

 ### Where is Eclipse iceoryx used?